-PBM shall provide Pharmacy, upon its request, a list of pharmacy benefits plans or programs in which Pharmacy is a part of the network.
+PBM will provide Pharmacy, upon its request, a list of pharmacy benefits plans or programs in which Pharmacy is a part of the network.
 Updates to the list shall be communicated to Pharmacy within seven days.
-PBM shall not restrict Pharmacy or pharmacist from disclosing this information to the public.
+PBM will not restrict Pharmacy or pharmacist from disclosing this information to the public.

-PBM shall ensure that the Electronic Remittance Advice contains claim level payment adjustments in accordance with the American National Standards Institute Accredited Standards Committee, X12 format, and includes or is accompanied by the appropriate level of detail for Pharmacy to reconcile any debits or credits, including, but not limited to, Pharmacy NCPDP or NPI identifier, date of service, prescription number, refill number, adjustment code, if applicable, and transaction amount.
+PBM will ensure that the Electronic Remittance Advice contains claim level payment adjustments in accordance with the American National Standards Institute Accredited Standards Committee, X12 format, and includes or is accompanied by the appropriate level of detail for Pharmacy to reconcile any debits or credits, including, but not limited to, Pharmacy NCPDP or NPI identifier, date of service, prescription number, refill number, adjustment code, if applicable, and transaction amount.

-PBM shall provide a reasonable administrative appeal procedure to allow Pharmacy or pharmacist to challenge the maximum allowable cost pricing information and the reimbursement made under the maximum allowable cost as defined in Fla.
+PBM will provide a reasonable administrative appeal procedure to allow Pharmacy or pharmacist to challenge the maximum allowable cost pricing information and the reimbursement made under the maximum allowable cost as defined in Fla.
 Stat. § 627.64741 for a specific drug as being below the acquisition cost available to the challenging Pharmacy or pharmacist.

 - vi.
-The administrative appeal procedure shall include a telephone number and email address, or a website as specified in the Manual, for the purpose of submitting the administrative appeal.
+The administrative appeal procedure will include a telephone number and email address, or a website as specified in the Manual, for the purpose of submitting the administrative appeal.
 The appeal may be submitted by Pharmacy or an agent of Pharmacy directly to PBM or through a pharmacy service administration organization.
-Pharmacy or pharmacist shall be given at least thirty (30) business days after a maximum allowable cost update or after an adjudication for an electronic claim or reimbursement for a nonelectronic claim to file the administrative appeal. - vii.
-PBM shall respond to the administrative appeal within thirty (30) business days after receipt of the appeal. - viii.
-If the appeal is upheld, PBM shall: - 1.
-Update the maximum allowable cost pricing information to at least the acquisition cost available to Pharmacy; - 2.
+Pharmacy or pharmacist shall be given at least 30 business days after a maximum allowable cost update or after an adjudication for an electronic claim or reimbursement for a nonelectronic claim to file the administrative appeal. - vii.
+PBM will respond to the administrative appeal within 30 business days after receipt of the appeal.

+viii.
+If the appeal is upheld, PBM will:

+- 1. Update the maximum allowable cost pricing information to at least the acquisition cost available to Pharmacy; - 2.
 Permit Pharmacy or pharmacist to reverse and rebill the claim in question; - 3.
-Provide to Pharmacy or pharmacist the national drug code on which the increase or change is based; and - 4.
+Provide to Pharmacy or pharmacist the National Drug Code on which the increase or change is based; and - 4.
 Make the increase or change effective for each similarly situated pharmacy or pharmacist who is subject to the applicable maximum allowable cost pricing information. - ix.
-If the appeal is denied, PBM shall provide to Pharmacy or pharmacist the national drug code and the name of the national or regional pharmaceutical wholesalers operating in Florida which have the drug currently in stock at a price below the maximum allowable cost pricing information.
+If the appeal is denied, PBM will provide to Pharmacy or pharmacist the National Drug Code and the name of the national or regional pharmaceutical wholesalers operating in Florida which have the drug currently in stock at a price below the maximum allowable cost pricing information.

-Every ninety (90) days, PBM shall report to the state the total number of appeals received and denied in the preceding ninety (90)-day period, with an explanation or reason for each denial, for each specific drug for which an appeal was submitted.
+Every 90 days, PBM will report to the state the total number of appeals received and denied in the preceding 90-day period, with an explanation or reason for each denial, for each specific drug for which an appeal was submitted.